Apply to Graduate School

 - Master’s degrees usually involves 1–2 years of full-time work to complete

-- Typical master's degrees: Master of Arts, Master of Science, Master of Physical Therapy, Master of Social Work, Master of Public Health, and Master of Public Administration.
+- Typical master's degrees: Master of Arts, Master of Science, Master of Physical Therapy, Master of Social Work, Master of Public Health, Master of Public Administration, and Master of Education.

-- Doctoral degree is more involved and can take 4–6 full-time years to complete
+- Doctoral degrees are more involved and can take 4–6 full-time years to complete

 - Typical doctoral degrees: Doctor of Philosophy, Doctor of Education, Juris Doctor (law degree), Doctor of Veterinary Medicine, and Medical Doctor.